dleidert/bde-lock/docs/translation.md

 ### VIAddVersionKey /LANG=*language\_id* "*field*" "*value*"

-The [VIAddVersionKey](https://nsis.sourceforge.io/Reference/VIAddVersionKey) instruction adds field values to the installer file properties.
+The [`VIAddVersionKey`](https://nsis.sourceforge.io/Reference/VIAddVersionKey) instruction adds field values to the installer file properties.
 It also requires to be given the language ID as shown above.
 Please note, that you must not remove any field here, but not all fields require a translation.
 See the following table.

 Field | Description | Value localized
 ------|-------------|----------------
-ProductName | Name of bde-lock | no
+`ProductName` | Name of bde-lock | no
-ProductVersion | Version of bde-lock | no
-FileVersion | Installer file version | no FileDescription | Installer file description | **yes** Comment | User-friendly comment about the installer | **yes** LegalCopyright | Copyright information | no
+`ProductVersion` | Version of bde-lock | no `FileVersion` | Installer file version | no `FileDescription` | Installer file description | **yes** `Comment` | User-friendly comment about the installer | **yes** `LegalCopyright` | Copyright information | no

 So usually only `FileDescription` and `Comment` need to be changed for the translation.

 ### LangString *variable* *language\_id* "*localized\_text*"

-The [LangString](https://nsis.sourceforge.io/Reference/LangString) instruction assigns a localized text to a variable.
+The [`LangString`](https://nsis.sourceforge.io/Reference/LangString) instruction assigns a localized text to a variable.
 The language ID code defines the corresponding language, under which the variable content should be used.
 With one exception, all variables should be translated.
 The following table gives more context and explains, where the strings appear.

 Variable | Description | Value localized
 ---------|-------------|----------------
-LicenseButtonText   | Button text on the installers license page | yes LicenseHeaderText   | Header text on the installers license page | yes MsgBitlockerError   | Warning shown, if the installer cannot find the registry key, that indicates the presence of Bitlocker during installation | yes
+`LicenseButtonText`   | Button text on the installers license page | yes `LicenseHeaderText`   | Header text on the installers license page | yes `MsgBitlockerError`   | Warning shown, if the installer cannot find the registry key, that indicates the presence of BitLocker during installation | yes
-MsgWindowsVersion   | Warning shown, if the installer finds an unsupported Windows version | yes RegContextMenuEntry | **entry shown in the drive context menu** | yes RegUninstallDispNam | Program name shown in `System properties > Programs > Uninstall program` | yes RegUninstallComment | Comment shown for the program in `System properties > Programs > Uninstall program` | yes RegUninstallReadme  | The name and repository path of the localized (translated) version of [README.md](https://github.com/dleidert/bde-lock/blob/master/README.md) | (yes)
+`MsgWindowsVersion`   | Warning shown, if the installer finds an unsupported Windows version | yes `RegContextMenuEntry` | **entry shown in the drive context menu** | yes `RegUninstallDispNam` | Program name shown in `System properties > Programs > Uninstall program` | yes `RegUninstallComment` | Comment shown for the program in `System properties > Programs > Uninstall program` | yes `RegUninstallReadme`  | The name and repository path of the localized (translated) version of [README.md](https://github.com/dleidert/bde-lock/blob/master/README.md) | (yes)
-UserLanguageId      | Windows language ID (needs to be set correctly, but not translated) | **no**
+`UserLanguageId`      | Windows language ID (needs to be set correctly, but not translated) | **no**

 The most important string is `RegContextMenuEntry`.
 It is the one shown in the drive context menu to lock the drive.